rept0id/collatz-conjecture-vs-compression/README.md

 The last time I ran it, simple arithmetic sequences, where, starting from 99, each number is the previous number minus 1, achieved a compression effectiveness of 34% with Zstandard (zstd) compression.
 Random numbers achieved 33%, while Collatz sequences achieved 29% effectiveness, which is significantly lower than random numbers.

 Also, random numbers tend to have a more chaotic nature, which can result in compression effectiveness that is either exceptionally good (>90%) or extremely bad (<5%).
+Either you get one of those edge cases either you get an equatorial case like the one mentioned in the example data - never something in between.
 You have to run the program around 5 times and you will propably get one of those edge cases for random numbers.
 In contrast, Collatz sequences (and arithmetic) are more stable.

 | Method | Data | Effect | Stable |
 | --- | --- | --- | --- |